eherra/patientRecordSystem/README.md

 Patient record system for hospitals in order to keep track of their patients appointments, prescriptions and symptom stories.

 ### TODO
-- input validations
+- proper input validations
 - proper error handeling
-- refactoring
 - heroku and config heroku db
 - login and session addition
+- patient not having access to admin function buttons/pages/info
+- frontend action success/failure messages
+- error pages 404, 500
+- register new user page
 - features listed below

 <b>Admin (doctors) available to do:</b>